Tinka / Fintech

 Launching Pay In-Store as a real customer journey

-The challenge wasn't designing a card screen.
-It was making Pay In-Store feel credible as an end-to-end experience; one that customers could discover, activate, trust, and use with confidence in a real retail moment, often for the first time.
+The challenge wasn't designing a card screen: it was making Pay In-Store feel credible as an end-to-end experience customers could discover, activate, trust, and use with confidence in a real retail moment, often for the first time.

 Tinka Pay In-Store; full journey overview